efdevcon/DIPs/DIPs/DIP-6-Ticket.md

 ---

 ## Summary of Proposal
-Implement an attestation based ticketing system on Ethereum for DEVCON.
-This system will be integrated to Pretix, the existing DEVCON ticketing system
+Implement an attestation based ticketing system on Ethereum for Devcon.
+This system will be integrated to Pretix, the existing Devcon ticketing system

 ## Abstract

-DEVCON sends attendees attestation-based tickets, that can be used as a traditional ticket as well as crypto tokens.
+Devcon sends attendees attestation-based tickets, that can be used as a traditional ticket as well as crypto tokens.

 Once a ticket sales is confirmed, the attendee receives the ticket in the form of a cryptographic attestation to his email address.
 This ticket can be used as a traditional ticket.
-DEVCON does not send an Ethereum transaction in this process.
+Devcon does not send an Ethereum transaction in this process.

-If an attendee later becomes an Ethereum user by installing a wallet and create an Ethereum address, they can associate this ticket with their newly acquired Ethereum address through a process (see implementation), enabling them to use any smart contract based functions provided by DEVCON, such as voting or transferring the ticket.
+If an attendee later becomes an Ethereum user by installing a wallet and create an Ethereum address, they can associate this ticket with their newly acquired Ethereum address through a process (see implementation), enabling them to use any smart contract based functions provided by Devcon, such as voting or transferring the ticket.
 It's worth noting that the attendee does not need to send an "enabling" Ethereum transaction in order to start to use his ticket as a blockchain token.

-This approach is cost-effective, represent cost saving on the side of DEVCON as well as the attendee, as neither need to send any transaction before the attendee start to be able to use his ticket as a crypto token.
+This approach is cost-effective, represent cost saving on the side of Devcon as well as the attendee, as neither need to send any transaction before the attendee start to be able to use his ticket as a crypto token.

 It is flexible, allowing the attendee to acquire an Ethereum address before or after the ticket purchase.